flix/flix/docs/DIDYOUKNOW.md

 - the Flix compiler supports incremental and parallel compilation.

+- the Flix compiler has more than 28 compiler phases?

 - the Flix compiler is about 70,000 lines of code.
-The entire Flix project is about 150,000 lines of code.

 - the Flix compiler has more than 11,000 manually written unit tests.